UniversalDependencies/docs/treebanks/en_ewt/index.md

 </ul>

 <ul>
-<li>This corpus contains 77 lemmas tagged as pronouns (PRON): 's, anybody, anyone, anything, ever, everybody, everyone, everything, he, hers, herself, himself, i, is, it, it's, its, itself, mine, mines, my, myself, nobody, nothing, one, our, ours, ourselves, s, self, she, somebody, someone, something, that, the, thei, their, theirs, them, themselves, there, these, they, they're, theyy, this, those, thou, thy, u, ur, us, use, waht, we, what, whatever, which, who, who's, whoever, whom, whomever, whoooooo, whose, wtf, ya, ya'll, ye, yo, you, you're, your, yours, yourself, yourselves</li>
+<li>This corpus contains 74 lemmas tagged as pronouns (PRON): 's, anybody, anyone, anything, ever, everybody, everyone, everything, he, hers, herself, himself, i, is, it, it's, its, itself, mine, mines, my, myself, nobody, nothing, one, our, ours, ourselves, s, self, she, somebody, someone, something, that, the, thei, theirs, them, themselves, there, they, they're, theyy, this, thou, thy, u, ur, us, use, waht, we, what, whatever, which, who, who's, whoever, whom, whomever, whoooooo, whose, wtf, ya, ya'll, ye, yo, you, you're, your, yours, yourself, yourselves</li>
 </ul>

 <ul>
-<li>This corpus contains 23 lemmas tagged as determiners (DET): a, all, another, any, both, each, either, every, half, many, neither, no, quite, some, such, that, the, these, this, those, what, whatever, which</li>
+<li>This corpus contains 21 lemmas tagged as determiners (DET): a, all, another, any, both, each, either, every, half, many, neither, no, quite, some, such, that, the, this, what, whatever, which</li>
 </ul>

 <ul>
-<li>Out of the above, 8 lemmas occurred sometimes as PRON and sometimes as DET: that, the, these, this, those, what, whatever, which</li>
+<li>Out of the above, 6 lemmas occurred sometimes as PRON and sometimes as DET: that, the, this, what, whatever, which</li>
 </ul>

 <ul>